skiffos/SkiffOS/configs/starfive/README.md

 ## Acknowledgments

-This configuration is based on the "beaglev" defconfig in Buildroot mainline.
+The StarFive 1 / BeagleV configuration is based on the "beaglev" defconfig in Buildroot mainline.